Mileena28/Mileena28.github.io/astrology-content/rising-signs.md

 - When Mercury-ruled houses activate

 **Home/Family Matters:**
-- Days 8-10 when Roots activates
+- Days 8-10 when Sanctuary activates
 - Waning Gibbous days (22-25) for resolution
 - When your 4th house ruler is activated

 **Creative/Romantic Endeavors:**
-- Days 11-12 when Flame activates
+- Days 11-12 when Crucible activates
 - Waxing Gibbous days (13-17) for intensity
 - When your 5th house ruler is activated